 Can we think of place as art if the place acquires the nature of a palimpsest through imprints left by successive ideas, propositions and acts of labour?
-The first edition of Five Million Incidents witnessed nearly 40 projects staged, realized, processed and/or come to fruition on the premises of Goethe-Institut / Max Mueller Bhavan through a series of discussions, collaborations and collective fermentation.
+The first edition of Five Million Incidents witnessed nearly 40 projects staged, realised, processed and/or come to fruition on the premises of Goethe-Institut / Max Mueller Bhavan through a series of discussions, collaborations and collective fermentation.
 Could the residue left behind by these incidents affect how the next set of projects takes shape?
 Or do we, for the new Actants, take ‘degree zero’ as the starting point, assuming the premises are a blank slate again?

-As ideas manifested physically in the space over the last 6 months, the incidents proposed and realized also dilated the viewers’ notion of time, space and memory so that an anticipation of what could happen next was harboured.
+As ideas manifested physically in the space over the last 6 months, the incidents proposed and realised also dilated the viewers’ notion of time, space and memory so that an anticipation of what could happen next was harboured.
 The new projects take on several different proposals to look at how the incidence of an epiphany, mutation or passage could be read in their respective contexts as well as in connection with each other; the soil is fertile and the tillers are at work again.

 The Ashoka tree at the entrance to the institution stands wrapped in coils as the sap, salt and xylem flowing through its stem transmits electricity that converts into radio signals.
 An old experiment, the tree becomes an arboreal transmitter of messages that talk about post-human desires.
 Arranged with the help of low-frequency amateur radio (also known as ham radio) stations across Delhi, the tree also becomes a post-human entity; it transcends the ambit of the ecological and becomes a technological conduit for the intangible trace.

 A fungal garden is set up in a tent-like structure, where the process of fungus growing on mud and hay walls under different temperatures will be observed in real-time.
-Observation also takes the form of waiting, where an Actant sits atop a two-fold makeshift scaffolding (also called a machaan) and observes life taking shape in its range of vision.
-The structure harks to a rural material memory where the machaan would be used as a regular habitation or a material premise for informal congregations.
+Observation also takes the form of waiting, where an Actant sits atop a two-fold makeshift scaffolding (or machaan) and observes life taking shape in its range of vision.
+The structure harks to a rural material memory where the machaan would be used as a regular habitation or material premise for informal congregations.
 The Actant intends to spend a total of 120 hours on the machaan, observing and consequently recording his observations in different media including photographs and videos which are disseminated on social media for common perusal.
 Observations on protest sites in Delhi also become part of the project, making the waiting point on the machaan a performative space for ideas of time, language and dialogue across physical geographies to play out.

 The adjacent room has a poet waiting for a visitor to enter a space designed to resemble their own room in Bangalore.
 As the waiting room outside its door is filled with ambient music by Black singers (that streams into the ‘bedroom’ in low decibels), the poet reads out a poem to each visitor (after the latter picks the corresponding serial number at wish and makes themselves comfortable on the bed on invitation), creating a potential incident of intimacy between strangers who share a discreet connection that could only transpire in such moments of shared vulnerability.